 - If any work is done to alter the creek such as widening, filling, or dredging, then permits from the County, the Department of Fish and Wildlife, the State Regional Water Quality Control Board, and the US Army Corps of Engineers will be required.

-These diagrams illustrate the above guidelines.
+These diagrams (PDF) illustrate the above guidelines.
 If you have questions, you may call the Contra Costa County Public Works Department Maintenance Division (925) 313-7000.

 Allowing or maintaining obstructions in a creek is a public nuisance under both local and state law.
 Both the California Civil Code (section 3479) and the California Penal Codes (section 370) declare that anything which unlawfully obstructs the free passage of any river, stream, or canal is a public nuisance.
 The Contra Costa County Ordinance Title 10, Chapter 1010-2, also states that “the unregulated obstruction, modification and use of watercourses creates conditions tending to reduce the value of private property, to promote blight and deterioration of property, to cause flooding and drainage losses, and to be injurious to the public health, safety and general welfare.”

 Contra Costa County requires you to obtain a Drainage or Flood Control permit if you plan to modify the flow of water, or work in, or build near, a creek or channel in the unincorporated areas of the County.

 Please call the County’s Application & Permit Center, (925) 674-7744, to inquire about your specific project before beginning any work in or near a creek.

 Other local, regional, State and Federal permits may also be required which may be obtained by using theJoint Aquatic Resource Permit Application (JARPA).
 This single application allows you to apply to multiple permitting agencies with one form, use the link and look for the JARPA.